HOW WE GOT HEREthe socialist step zero:

 The principle of any Sovereignty lies primarily in ~~the Nation.
 No corporate body, no individual may exercise any authority that does not expressly emanate from it.~~

---Feuerbach The Essence of Christianity (1841)"but the species is the true being of man, the eternal, the divine; in it lies the power and necessity of reason.
+"but the species is the true being of man, the eternal, the divine; in it lies the power and necessity of reason.
 The individual is accidental; the individual has truth only as a part of the species.”

--"it is hard to deal with morals and law without coming up
+"it is hard to deal with morals and law without coming up

 against the question of the so-called freedom of the will, of man’s